Orakei Basin Walk & Loop Path

 - Last Walked: July, 2022

-Summary points about this walk around Orakei Basin
+Summary points about the Orakei Basin Walk

 6 hour tour to Piha includes transport, bush walk, fully guided by a local.
 Learn about our fauna, flora & history of the forests in West Auckland.

-FAQ's on Orakei Basin
+FAQ's on Orakei Basin, Auckland

 Can you swim in the Orakei Basin?